peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 **Augments:** <a href="H3DU.Curve.md">H3DU.Curve</a>

 A <a href="H3DU.Curve.md">curve evaluator object</a> for a B-spline (basis spline) curve.
-A B-spline curve is a parametric curve based on polynomial functions, one for each dimension of the curve.
-Each polynomial is generated using one or more <i>control points</i>, which more or less follow the path of the curve, and a <i>knot vector</i>, which determines, more or less, where each control point is spaced along the curve.
+A B-spline curve is a parametric curve based on polynomial functions.
+Each polynomial is generated using one or more
+<i>control points</i>, which more or less follow the path of the curve,
+and a <i>knot vector</i>, which determines, more or less, where each control point is spaced along the curve.
+This makes B-spline curves very powerful, since they can describe nearly all curves commonly used in computer graphics, including line segments, circles, ellipses, parabolas, and irregular smooth curves.

 <b>B&eacute;zier Curves</b>